 Hot tablets can apply to key ranges used by both entity keys and indexes.

-In some cases, a Cloud Datastore hotspot can have wider impact to an application than preventing reads or writes to a small range of keys.
+In some cases, a Datastore hotspot can have wider impact to an application than preventing reads or writes to a small range of keys.
 For example, the hot keys might be read or written during instance startup, causing loading requests to fail.

-By default, Cloud Datastore allocates keys using a scattered algorithm.
-Thus you will not normally encounter hotspotting on Cloud Datastore writes if you create new entities at a high write rate using the default ID allocation policy.
+By default, Datastore allocates keys using a scattered algorithm.
+Thus you will not normally encounter hotspotting on Datastore writes if you create new entities at a high write rate using the default ID allocation policy.
 There are some corner cases where you can hit this problem:

 If you create new entities at a very high rate using the legacy sequential ID allocation policy.